AhmedFawzy/FinalProject/README.md

 * Idea(s) must be approved by Instructional Staff
 - What problem are solving?
-    - ``Creating a 'one stop shop' for investors to buy and manage properties``
+    - ``Creating a 'one stop shop' for investors to assess and manage properties``

 - What value does your site/app bring?